DataStax-Academy/SDDemos/README.md

 * Graph Notebook that showcases DSE Graph basic usage.

 # Instructions/Project setup

+If using assethub use at least a m3.2xLarge cluster
+If using the dsa scripts use command `python dsa-ec2.py start YOURCLUSTERNAME 1 -c developer-day -t m5.2xlarge` replaceing the cluster name with the one you want.

 To set up the demo:
 ```
 cd /tmp